BorgwardtLab/fMRI_Cubical_Persistence/README.md

 ## Embedding experiment

-Due to the size restrictions, we cannot include the raw data required for the `baseline-tt` and `baseline-pp` data sets.
+**Note to NeurIPS 2020 reviewers**: Due to the size restrictions, we cannot include the raw data required for the `baseline-tt` and `baseline-pp` data sets.
 If you want to reproduce these results, please take a look at our [OSF Project](https://osf.io/e86js/?view_only=7300c960263944f2b0115dd8cfac1203) and download the code from there.
 Note that this does **not** apply to the topological summary statistics; these summaries are sufficiently small such that we can 'ship' them with the code.

 That being said, to reproduce Figure 3a, 3b, 3c, and 3d, please run the following commands:

-    # For `baseline-tt` (see comments above concerning the data):
-    python embed_baseline_autocorrelation.py ../results/baseline_autocorrelation/brainmask/*.npz

-    # For `baseline-pp` (see comments above converning the data):
-    python embed_baseline_autocorrelation.py ../results/baseline_autocorrelation_parcellated/brainmask/*.npz

     # For the topological summary statistics; notice that
     # 'total_persistence_p1' is the same as the 1-norm we
     # we used in the paper.
     python embed_summary_statistics.py  -s 'total_persistence_p1' ../results/summary_statistics/brainmask.json
     python embed_summary_statistics.py  -s 'infinity_norm_p1' ../results/summary_statistics/brainmask.json

+    # For `baseline-tt` (see comments above concerning the data):
+    python embed_baseline_autocorrelation.py ../results/baseline_autocorrelation/brainmask/*.npz

+    # For `baseline-pp` (see comments above converning the data):
+    python embed_baseline_autocorrelation.py ../results/baseline_autocorrelation_parcellated/brainmask/*.npz

 Here is an example output file&nbsp;(showing the infinity norm summary statistic embedding based on the whole-brain mask):